Data Protection Policy

 7.2.3 reviewing our policies, procedures, contracts and agreements to address areas such as retention, security and data sharing.

-8.1 The College will issue privacy notices from time to time, informing the people from whom we collect information about the personal data that we collect and hold relating to them, how they can expect their personal data to be used and for what purposes.
+8.1 The College will issue privacy notices informing the people from whom we collect information about the personal data that we collect and hold relating to them, how they can expect their personal data to be used and for what purposes.

-8.2 We will take appropriate measures to provide information in privacy notices in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+8.2 The College will take appropriate measures to provide information in privacy notices in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

 9.1 Data subjects have the following rights in relation to their personal data: